apostrophecms/apostrophe-documentation/docs/modules/apostrophe-custom-pages/index.md

 to match titles from.
 The default behavior is to return the `title` property, but since this is a page we are including the slug as well.
+### getEditPermissionName() *[api]*
+Returns the minimum permission name that should be checked for to determine if this user has some edit privileges for this doc type (not necessarily every instance of it), for example the ability to create one.
+Determines admin bar menu item visibility.
+For pages this is always `edit-apostrophe-page` because page types can be switched.
+### getAdminPermissionName() *[api]*
+Returns the minimum permission name that should be checked for to determine if this user has blanket admin privileges for this doc type.
+For pages this is always `admin-apostrophe-page` because page types can be switched.